 Carnival Celebrations In The Caribbean: The Complete 2023 Calendar

 Carnival in the Caribbean is a guaranteed good time.
-If you’re looking to have the kind of vacation that’s a mix of exploration and fun, it’s a good idea to head to this region to participate in one of many island carnivals, where you’ll have the opportunity to dress up, dance through the streets, and live life unbounded.
+If you’re looking to have the kind of holiday that’s a mix of exploration and fun, it’s a good idea to head to this region to participate in one of many island carnivals, where you’ll have the opportunity to dress up, dance through the streets, and live life unbounded.

 In this article on the Sandals blog: